LilyTao123/financial_transaction_etl_airflow_dbt/README.md

 Terraform will create three resources: a GCS bucket named 'financial_transaction_bucket', a dataset named 'financial_transaction', and another dataset named 'financial_transaction_transformed_data'.

 Airflow is used for the initial ingestion and transformation of data.
-The ingested data includes:
-* transactions
-* users
-* cards
-* mcc
 All stored in the BigQuery dataset 'financial_transaction'.
 The transaction table is partitioned by transaction_date.
+The ingested data includes:
+* transactions: financial transaction records.
+* users: clients information, including age, location, yearly income and etc.
+* cards: clients cards info, including type of cards, expired date and etc.
+* mcc： transaction categorization, column 'description' would tell the category of each transaction.

 DBT combines multiple datasets to create the tables, which are stored in BigQuery dataset 'financial_transaction_transformed_data'：
 * clients_consumption_2019